insidae/website/content/2022-01-22/index.md

 ![It took a while for all these components to arrive](/2022-PC-Build.jpg)

 We've definitely strayed from 'consumer' territory into 'prosumer' territory.

-EDIT: With the release of Intel's new i9 12900KS and Nvidia's RTX 3090ti, we're no longer the 'absolute best'.
-But we did enjoy over three months of owning the fastest-gaming-computer money could buy.

 ![The finished build](/FOX.jpg)